nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 		[HID_KEYBOARD_LEDS_KANA] = LED_UNAVAILABLE,
 	};

-You must define all of the mentioned data in this configuration file, and specify its location with the :kconfig:`CONFIG_DESKTOP_HID_STATE_HID_KEYBOARD_LEDS_DEF_PATH` Kconfig option.
+You must define all of the mentioned data in this configuration file, and specify its location with the :kconfig:option:`CONFIG_DESKTOP_HID_STATE_HID_KEYBOARD_LEDS_DEF_PATH` Kconfig option.

 .. note::
    The configuration file should be included only by the configured module.